 9. Compatibility issues caused by the format will not be limited to

-browsers-only as many hybrid browser-engine based applications
+browsers releases as many hybrid browser-engine based

 10. Using alternative signaling formats will require complete

 understanding of the universal format to be able to translate it